-2.19 LEAVING SCHOOL GROUNDS DURING SCHOOL HOURS
+2.15 LEAVING SCHOOL GROUNDS DURING SCHOOL HOURS

-Sometimes students need to arrive or leave during the school day.
-This may be for a medical or other appointment or if a child is taken ill during the day.
-Parent/carers are asked to inform their child's teacher and the office if, or when, students need to leave the school.
+If students arrive or leave during the school day, Parent/carers are asked to inform their child's teacher and the office if, or when, students need to leave the school.
 This is part of our duty of care and to ensure the safety of students.
 It is recommended that wherever possible, parents schedule medical and dental appointments outside of school hours.